TerryAckee/User-CLI-UIX-UX-Visual-Enhancement/README.md

 [ Click here to try in your Broswer no download ](https://terryackee.github.io/CLI-User-Mouse-Modifying-Visual-UI/)

-Displaying transparency with Gif before hand to assuer user experience that it is safe
+Displaying transparency with Gif before hand to display the provided service is a secure safe no download accessible user experience by tring in gif recording for you first.

 ![Triston_Visual_Flavor_UI_Mod](https://github.com/user-attachments/assets/e0acc8d3-bb97-4476-b00e-5117346e9356)